BakingQueen74

 Here’s what you will need for this recipe.
 Get the quantities in the recipe card. below:

-• desiccated coconut (or unsweetened shredded coconut) – here we need finely shredded coconut (just as desiccated coconut is in the UK), not sweetened flakes.
-This gives a good texture to the sponge.
+• desiccated coconut (or unsweetened shredded coconut) – we need finely shredded coconut (just as desiccated coconut is in the UK), not sweetened flakes.
+This gives a nice texture to the sponge.

 • limes – for juice and zest.
 Use unwaxed limes if possiblle.
 Zest the lime finely before juicing.
 Bottled lime juice isn’t recommended – fresh gives a much better and brighter flavour. if your limes are small or not very juicy, use an extra half a lime.